 On the Stray tour, you’ll also get a chance to experience a rural Cambodian lifestyle in our homestay, which takes place 20kms from Battambang.

-After that we'll head to the homestay village.
+After driving from Siem Reap, we stop at a lake just outside of Battambang town.
+It’s the perfect spot for a yummy local BBQ or picnic (included) in the shade of a bamboo hut on the tree lined shore.
+There’s time to go for a refreshing swim or kayaking on the lake, or hang out in a hammock on shore and soak up the views of the nearby rice paddies and native bush.
+Then we make our way to tonight’s village stay.
 You’ll have the opportunity to interact with local villages to learn about their community life, including their festivals, farming practices and educational practices.
 This is one of the most rewarding parts of our tour, as you get to visit places that other groups won’t go to, and talk with villagers directly.

 After an afternoon exploring the village you'll have an authentic, traditional Cambodian meal with your homestay family where you'll try local foods, such as Spring Rolls, and Amok (fish curry).
 After the meal, you'll have the opportunity to try the local evening drink – home brew whiskey, with snake blood.
 Definitely an acquired taste, and by no means compulsory!